smjonas/duplicate.nvim/README.md

 # duplicate.nvim
 A tiny Neovim plugin used to duplicate a textobject (works in both normal and visual mode).
-E.g. use `ydip` to duplicate the current paragraph.
+E.g. use `ydip` to duplicate the current paragraph or `ydaw` to duplicate the current word (including whitespace).

 Requires Neovim ≥ 0.6.